localstack/localstack-blog.github.io/content/2024-08-23-localstack-release-v-3-7-0/index.md

 ## Conclusion

-This minor release underpins our commitment to providing a robust and feature-rich local cloud environment for developers, with a strong focus on improving parity with AWS, introduce new DevEx features, and bring new local developer tools to the LocalStack ecosystem.
+This minor release underpins our commitment to providing a robust and feature-rich local cloud environment for developers, with a strong focus on improving parity with AWS, introduce new DevX features, and bring new local developer tools to the LocalStack ecosystem.
 Upgrade to LocalStack 3.7.0 today to take advantage of these new features and enhancements!

 To learn more about LocalStack, check out the following: